pippinbarr/cart253-2019/modules/core-variables-and-change/core-variables-and-change.md

 - What if we wanted to make a shape move toward the mouse cursor over time instead of instantly?
 --

-- We'd need to know __where__ the shape is (and where it _starts_)
+- We'd need to know __where__ the shape is
 - We'd need to know __where__ the mouse is
 - Each time through `draw()` we'd need to work out how to change the shape location based on the mouse location
-- One way would be to add a fraction of the distance between the shape's x and y and the mouse's x and y...
+- One way would be to add a fraction of the distance between the shape's position and the mouse's position...
 - See the notes for two ways of doing this and don't fret if you don't get it right now

 ???